rguides

 data.table vs dplyr: Performance Showdown

-The debate between data.table and dplyr has been ongoing in the R community for over a decade.
+The data.table vs dplyr debate has been ongoing in the R community for over a decade.
 Both packages handle data manipulation, but they make different trade-offs between syntax clarity and raw speed.
+Data.table offers compact bracket-based syntax and in-place modification that delivers benchmark-leading performance on large datasets.
+Dplyr provides readable verb-based functions that integrate naturally with the rest of the tidyverse.
 This guide benchmarks both on realistic tasks and helps you decide which to use.

 What is data.table?